-The purpose of the Snow and Ice Removal Operation Plan is to provide all personnel who are involved in snow and ice removal a single source document which clearly defines the City of Leavenworth's policies and procedures in all snow and ice operations.
+The purpose of the Snow and Ice Removal Operation Plan is to provide personnel involved in snow and ice removal a single source document which defines the City of Leavenworth's policies and procedures in snow and ice operations.

-All snow and ice control operations are considered emergency in nature due to public safety and economic impact to the community.
-Consequently, regardless of the time of day or week, snow and ice operations will be accomplished as expeditiously as possible in conjunction with the priorities outlined in this plan.
+All snow and ice control operations are considered emergency in nature due to public safety and the economic impact to the community.
+Regardless of the time of day, snow and ice operations will be accomplished as expeditiously as possible in conjunction with the priorities outlined in this plan.

 The snow and ice season in Kansas (Leavenworth) can begin as early as October and terminate as late as mid-April.
-The rate of accumulation of snowfall or icing is affected by atmosphere temperature, pavement temperature, moisture content, wind direction and velocity, to include intervals between storms.
-Each storm is unique.
-Therefore, while this plan tries to cover the major operations during a snow or ice storm, it must be recognized that there must be sufficient flexibility within the plan, to provide for differences or contingencies as they occur.
+Accumulation of snowfall or ice is affected by atmospheric temperature, pavement temperature, moisture content, wind direction and velocity, and intervals between storms.
+While this plan tries to cover the major operations during a snow or ice storm, each storm event is unique and flexibility within the plan is needed to address changing conditions.